Professional Development Courses

 Classroom Assessment for Language Teaching (CALT) Series

 CESL Teacher Training Program has recently developed a series of new classroom assessment courses to improve the assessment competence of in-service language teachers.
 It is recognized in the language teaching profession that there is an urgent need for the training of teachers in effective assessment practices.
 The Classroom Assessment for Language Teaching (CALT) series was designed specifically to meet that need.
-The CALT Courses Series is comprised of four courses exploring different elements of classroom assessment for language teaching.
+The CALT Courses Series is comprised of two courses exploring different elements of classroom assessment for language teaching.
 These standalone courses may be taken individually, or collectively as a series.
 Upon completion of a course, participants will be awarded a 30-hour course certificate.
-Upon completion of all four courses, participants will be awarded a 120-hour certificate in Language Assessment Literacy.
 All CALT courses are six weeks long and delivered via the University of Arizona D2L platform.

 This series is ideal for: (i) individual teachers wishing to become more assessment literate and better able to assess their courses and students; (ii) assessment coordinators or administrators with assessment responsibilities; and (iii) for ESL/EFL programs interested in funding professional development to improve the assessment literacy of their teaching/administrative staff.

 30-hour CALT 1: Fundamentals of Language Assessment

 - Topics: Assessment literacy, terminology and principles, test purposes and types, test design, and best practices.

 - Topics: Assessing listening, speaking, reading, writing, grammar and vocabulary.

 - Dates: TBD

 If you are interested in these Assessment courses, please send us an email using the Request Information form below.

 - Have a teaching license or TESOL/TEFL certificate, and be currently teaching or have recently taught ESL/EFL classes.